Tagg, A. The Pic-Nic Survey, Don't Forget the Bubbles, 2018. Available at:

 As well as confirming placement it is also used to confirm maintenance of the position of the endotracheal tube.
 Dislodgement or obstruction of the tube will become apparent very quickly.

 A number of reasons that it might be less commonly used in neonates have been suggested including:

 Neonates have a high respiratory rate small tidal volume, and thus a shorter inspiratory compared to older children.
 This leads to a much wider variation in ETCO2.

 Potential for continuous capnography to auto-trigger the ventilator

 Concern has been raised that the addition of a small piece of plastic and attendant tubing may just be enough to pull the endotracheal tube out.
 This may be of concern with mainstream modules that contain the infrared detector within the unit that is attached to the endotracheal tube.
 It is much less of an issue with sidestream devices that aspirate a small amount of expired air and analyze it within a central device.

 Capnography leads to increased dead space

-This is issue is of minimal concern with newer sidestream analysers.
+This is an issue is of minimal concern with newer sidestream analyzers.